When you create an email using a drag-and-drop or module-based tool, you're actually generating an HTML email.

-You can also check out an article we wrote on optimizing emails for different email clients right here.
+You can also check out an article we wrote on optimizing emails for different email clients.

 3. Be conscious of how long your HTML emails take to load.

 How long your email takes to load could very well be the difference between gaining a new customer and losing a frustrated subscriber.
-While it can be tempting to take advantage of all the different styling options and opportunities to incorporate visuals that HTML emails offer, at the end of the day, none of that matters if your email takes too long to load.
+While it can be tempting to take advantage of all the different styling options and opportunities to incorporate visuals that HTML emails offer, none of that matters if your email takes too long to load.

-- Use images sparingly to bolster the message you want to get across to subscribers, and always use an image compressor (like Compressor.io or Toolur) to reduce the file size as much as possible.
+That way, you’ll bolster the message you want to get across to subscribers.
+Always use an image compressor (like Compressor.io) to reduce the file size as much as possible.
 Most image compressors can significantly reduce the file size of an image without compromising on quality, so taking this extra step won't hurt the visual integrity of your email.

-4. Plan (as much as you can) for user-end inconsistencies.
+4. Plan (as much as you can) for end-user inconsistencies.

-Screen size and email client aren't the only factors that can alter the way your HTML email renders in your subscribers' inboxes (no -- that would be too easy, wouldn't it?).
-Elements like the version of their email client, their operating system, their unique user-side settings, their security software, and whether or not they're automatically loading images can all impact how your email loads.
+The screen size and email client aren't the only factors that can alter the way your HTML email renders in your subscribers' inboxes.
+Elements like the version of their email client, their operating system, their unique user settings, their security software, and whether or not they're automatically loading images can all impact how your email loads.